louelidrissi/LLM_Driver_Assistant/README.md

 Each instance of simulated data and its context/environment is assumed to be 1sec long.
 Number of frames per labeled instance from DMD is set to 50 per second, each instance being 1 sec long.

-Assistant is trained using [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/tree/8bb8579e403dc78e37fe81ffbb253c413007323f).
+Assistant is trained using [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/tree/8bb8579e403dc78e37fe81ffbb253c413007323f) on Google Colab.
 Training dataset includes scenarios with higher risk states and external factors, while testing dataset' scenarios are more realistic.